Various Driver Assistance System Warning Messages – DTCs C1001:31, U3000:89, And/Or U3000:49 Stored In The IPMA – 2021-2023 Ford F-150

 21. Is DTC U3000:49 stored in the IPMA?

 (1).
-Yes – download and run the IPMA – Reset the Image Processing Module A (IPMA) Learned Values application in the FordeBay Diagnosis and Repair System (FDRS).
+Yes – download and run the IPMA – Reset the Image Processing Module A (IPMA) Learned Values application in the FordeBay logo Diagnosis and Repair System (FDRS).
 Then run the IPMA – Image Processing Module A (IPMA) Alignment application immediately after.
 If U3000:49 is still present after completing the IPMA – Reset the Image Processing Module A (IPMA) Learned Values application, then replace the IPMA.
 Refer to WSM, Section 419-07 Lane Keeping System, Removal and Installation, Image Processing Module A (IPMA).

 (2).
 No – repair is complete.